Associate of Applied Science (AAS) - 60 credits

 - Original US naturalization certificate with raised seal and government issued ID.

-Students in this program must pass a Class II FAA Medical certification in order to fly at LSC.
-If you are not from the Duluth/Superior area, you can look on the FAA website for an Aviation Medical Examiner (AME) near you.
-Local Flight Physical AME’s:
+Students in this program must pass a Class II FAA Medical Certification in order to fly at LSC.
+Students participating in the airplane program are recommended to pass a Class I Medical Certification if they have plans to become a commercial airline pilot.
+If you are not from the Duluth/Superior area, you can look on the FAA website for an Aviation Medical Examiner (AME):

 We are proud of the fact that our flight program is approved for Veteran Educational Benefits.
 We will accept VA award letters or deposits of VA funds, personal funds, bank loan funds or financial aid award letters.
 Since many times VA checks come to you directly, we will not under any circumstance, grant fly time based on non-official documentation.